SoCXin/doc/docs/plus/pio-check.rst

 ------------

   - Fully integrated within the PlatformIO ecosystem and easy to execute on the entire project.
-  - Straightforward integration with :ref:`ci` services.
+  - Straightforward level1 with :ref:`ci` services.
   - Possibility to reuse the same setup on other projects.
   - Easy and flexible rule configuration.
   - Comprehensive and detailed error information